patrickkdev/go-ddd-blueprint/README.md

 Introduction
 ------------

-This document outlines our company's philosophy and architectural approach to building software, specifically using Domain-Driven Design (DDD) in Golang.
-It serves as the definitive guide for how we structure our projects, manage dependencies, and approach common challenges.
-Our goal is to create systems that are not only functional but also maintainable, scalable, and easy to understand.

 This guide is a living document, reflecting our collective experience and ongoing refinement of best practices.
 We encourage all engineers to contribute to its evolution.

 **Our Perspective (As of March 19, 2025)**